Vizuri/openshift-cicd-pipeline/exercises/Exercise-3/index.md

     * Username: `student-{{ student_number }}` <a href="#"><img src="../images/copy-paste.jpeg" onclick="copyToClipboard('student-{{ student_number }}')" alt="copy-paste" width="20"></a>
     * Password: `{{ student_pwd }}` <a href="#"><img src="../images/copy-paste.jpeg" onclick="copyToClipboard('{{ student_pwd }}')" alt="copy-paste" width="20"></a>

     >Note: Keep Gogs open in a new tab.
-You will returning to make many more updated between Jenkins builds
+You will be returning to make many more updates between Jenkins builds.

 * Click on the customer-service repository.